Let’s show the ANZAC spirit lives here

 Join or host a gunfire breakfast

-The gunfire breakfast is a favourite ANZAC Day tradition held after the Dawn Service and before the ANZAC Day march.
+A gunfire breakfast is a favourite ANZAC Day tradition held after the Dawn Service and before the ANZAC Day march.
 Veterans and – in many cases – members of the community are welcome.
-See if your local RSL Sub Branch is hosting a gunfire breakfast, or host your own.

 Bake ANZAC biscuits